 The BRILLIANT Study (BRILLIANT)

-|Official Title:||Comparative Evaluation of the Bright Tip Laser Fiber Versus Bare Laser Fiber in the Treatment of Reflux in the Greater Saphenous Vein (GSV) Using Endovenous Laser Therapy|
+|Official Title:||Comparative Evaluation of the FDA-Cleared Bright Tip Laser Fiber Versus Commercially Available Bare Laser Fiber (the Control) in the Treatment of Reflux in the Greater Saphenous Vein (GSV) Using Endovenous Laser Therapy|

-|Study Start Date :||January 2008|
+|Study Start Date :||June 2008|

 Active Comparator: 1

-Bright Tip Laser Fiber
+Bright Tip Laser Fiber - FDA-cleared study device

 Device: Bright Tip Laser Fiber